-Rosalind, a graduate of Stanford University who studied economics, was out in San Francisco one evening in June of 1995 when she met a tall dashing Michigan native named James “Jim” Manoogian.
+Rosalind, studied economics at Stanford University and was out in San Francisco one evening in June of 1995 when she met a tall dashing Michigan native named James “Jim” Manoogian.
 They struck up a conversation and soon found themselves inseparable.
 An unlikely pair, the two were so different, yet also so alike.
 Jim was reserved; Rosalind outgoing, yet the two shared a zest for living life to the fullest and a commitment to one another.
 Rosalind eventually sold her self-described “postage stamp sized home” in favor of the two moving 55 miles north to a 30-acre old orchard in the Russian River Valley of Sonoma, and the journey of what would become Fog Crest Vineyard began.

 The decades-old orchard was far from plush.
 There were few apple trees left planted along the acres of bare land.
 An old home on the property didn’t have a stable foundation to make it immediately livable.
 Calling the property a “fixer-upper” was an understatement.
 Still, the couple, who married a short time after their move, knew it was perfect for them.
 Jim had always had a fondness for wine, and the couple planned to develop a vineyard on the new property and sell grapes to local winemakers so the property could pay for itself.